Khovanov spectra for tangles: Background

 Given a morphism $f\in \Hom_{\thicken{\Cat}}(x_1,\dots,x_n;y)$, we can compose the multimorphisms labeling the vertices according to the tree to obtain a morphism $f^\circ\in \Hom_{\Cat}(x_1,\dots,x_n;y)$.
 Given morphisms $f,g\in \Hom_{\thicken{\Cat}}(x_1,\dots,x_n;y)$, define $ \Hom_{\thicken{\Cat}}(f,g) $ to have one element if $f^\circ=g^\circ$ and to be empty otherwise.
 The unit in $\Hom_{\thicken{\Cat}}(x;x)$ is the tree with one input, one output, no internal vertices, and edge labeled $x$.
 This completes the definition of the multimorphism groupoids in $\thicken{\Cat}$.

-Composition of multimorphisms is simply concatenation of trees. \begin{lemma} This definition of composition extends uniquely to morphisms in the multimorphism groupoids. \end{lemma} \begin{proof} This is immediate from the definitions. \end{proof}
+Composition of multimorphisms is simply gluing of trees.
+(When gluing together the external vertices, they disappear rather than creating new internal vertices.) \begin{lemma} This definition of composition extends uniquely to morphisms in the multimorphism groupoids. \end{lemma} \begin{proof} This is immediate from the definitions. \end{proof}

 \begin{lemma} These definitions make $\thicken{\Cat}$ into a multicategory enriched in groupoids. \end{lemma} \begin{proof} At the level of objects of the multimorphism groupoids, associativity follows from associativity of composition of trees.
 At the level of morphisms of the multimorphism groupoids, associativity trivially holds.
 The unit axioms follow from the fact that gluing on a tree with no internal vertices has no effect. \end{proof}